Steve Dahl: Personal life

 Dahl has battled alcoholism throughout his adult life, which he has alluded to a number of times.
 He has been sober since 1995, the day after a drinking bout at the White Sox home opener, achieving it cold turkey.

 In 1999, his wife filed a multimillion-dollar lawsuit against Mancow Muller over lewd comments Muller made about her on his show.
 In 2001, the case was settled.
 Although the terms of the deal were not disclosed, it was reportedly seven figures.
 Also in 1999, Steve Dahl admitted secretly recording conversations among staffers at WCKG because he suspected they were talking about him behind his back.
 In snippets Dahl has played on his afternoon show, two station employees can be heard mocking him as "Steve Dull" and ridiculing his show.
 Dahl said, "I did it within my organization to confirm my suspicions.
 This was in a studio filled with microphones and cameras.
 Legally, I don't feel they had any expectation of privacy in that case."

+In February 2025, Dahl announced on social media that he had been diagnosed with :prostate cancer.
+Dahl stated a biopsy had detected the cancer the previous year and a subsequent :MRI clarified the results.
+In an email to the Chicago Sun Times, Dahl stated he had a "curable cancer that 1 in 8 men will be diagnosed with, so this isn't a pity party", and he "expects to begin radiation therapy soon."
+Dahl added, "I feel good, no better or worse that I normally do.", "I don't expect to miss many podcasts." and "There are side effects to radiation, especially fatigue and some disruption to my digestive systems.
+We shall see."